fzhwenzhou/Youlang-Specification-Legacy/YouLang.md

 ```

 ## Primitive Data Types
+### Void
+Void means no data type.
+It is often used in function definitions rather than variable definitions.

 ### Integers
 The prefix of signed integers is "i" and the prefix of unsigned integers is "u".
 After the prefix is the number of bits used to store the integer.